simeonpashley/simeonpashley.github.io/_posts/2013-04-22-studio-policy-bible.md

 for when he is absent.

 2.6.
-All software install media to be stored by Studio Manager (staff to hand over any install discs that are ‘loose’)
+All software install media to be stored by Studio Manager (staff to hand over any install discs that are 'loose')

 2.7.
 Exec Producer(s) and Project Manager(s) will have IT helpdesk accounts and be responsible for logging IT requests from their staff.